(571) 237-9138

 What all is included in the tuition cost for the Utah Concealed Firearm Permit course?

-In addition to the classroom portion of the class, you also receive the FBI fingerprinting (which is required), and passport photo service to help expedite the submitting of your application.
+In addition to the classroom portion of the class, you also receive the FBI fingerprinting (which is required) and a self print kit, and passport photo service to help expedite the submitting of your application.
 Also each course participant packet contains: handouts for the material covered, a Utah Non-Resident CFP application, and an envelope to mail in all of your paperwork.

 Do I have to be a resident of Utah to obtain this permit?